 All applicants are reviewed based on undergraduate GPA and if applicable to the program, GRE or MAT test scores, plus recommendations from administrative or supervisory staff.

 How long does it take to complete the program?

-All masters programs at Wingate allow up to 6 years to complete.
-We typically schedule students for two classes per semester to complete their program in two years.
+All masters and doctoral programs at Wingate allow up to 6 years to complete.
+We typically schedule students for two classes per semester to complete their program.

 Is financial aid available?